 We stapled the batting to the fabric.

-Finally, we were done and we were ready for Evan to hang it when he got home from work.
+Finally, we were done and we were ready for my husband to hang it when he got home from work.
 He used a french cleat to attach it to the wall.
 Please excuse all of the poor iPhone photos–our usual camera lens wasn’t working properly and when you have help for a project you got to do it when you can!
 We have used a french cleat hanging technique on our headboard in the master and on the mirror in Jack’s room and I am very confident that it is going nowhere since the piece of wood is literally screwed into the studs.

 A french cleat shown above.
 The top board is attached to the headboard and the bottom board is attached to the wall.
 You can see in the picture above that they nest together.
 To remove the headboard, one has to lift up first and then out.
 It is very secure.